Skip to main content

 Adam Bink Headshot

-Adam’s skills as a trainer and coach are in demand on such topics as advocacy campaign planning, crisis communications, developing a persuasive message, long-term communication planning, and ethical and strategic storytelling.
-At Spitfire, he has taught staff and grantees of such organizations as American Littoral Society, Consumer Reports, Emerson Collective, Greater Yellowstone Coalition, Greenpeace, The International Legal Foundation, JP Morgan Chase Foundation, Monterey Bay Aquarium, Robert Wood Johnson Foundation, and Trevor Noah Foundation.
+Adam’s trains and coaches on topics such as building an advocacy campaign, policymaker engagement, crisis communications, media relations, elevator pitch, and ethical and strategic storytelling.
+At Spitfire, he has taught staff and grantees of organizations like Emerson Collective, Greater Yellowstone Coalition, Greenpeace, The International Legal Foundation, JP Morgan Chase Foundation, Monterey Bay Aquarium, Robert Wood Johnson Foundation, Southern Africa Resource Watch, and Trevor Noah Foundation.

 Adam joined Spitfire from UltraViolet, where he led women’s health campaigns.
 His successful campaigns include: